pay-theory/pay-theory-docs/OVERVIEW/CARD_PRESENT.md

 # Card Present Quick Start

 This guide will walk you through the steps to activate a card present device to accept in person card payments with a device.

+If you are looking to accept card present payments with a device please reach out to [support@paytheory.com](mailto:support@paytheory.com) to get started.

 ## Step 1: Find the Device ID